Laurel-Snow Class II Natural-Scientific State Natural Area

 The land use history of this area remains evident in places.
 Logging and deep mining took place in some portions of the area in the late 1800s and early 1900s.
 Some remnants of the mining activities can still be seen along the trail near the parking area.
 Part of Richland Creek was impounded to serve as the Dayton Reservoir and was once the water supply for the town of Dayton.
 The low dam across the stream can still be seen, although water is no longer collected here for the town.
 The Laurel-Snow trail was the first National Recreation Trail designated in Tennessee.

-Laurel-Snow State Natural Area is part of the Cumberland Trail State Scenic Trail, and the area includes trailhead parking and an open section of the Cumberland Trail (CT), the state's only linear state park.
+Laurel-Snow State Natural Area contains a segment of the Cumberland Trail State Scenic Trail, and the area includes trailhead parking and an open section of the Cumberland Trail (CT), the state's only linear state park.
 When completed, the CT will be 300 miles in length cutting through 11 Tennessee counties from the Cumberland Gap National Historic Park on the Tennessee-Virginia-Kentucky border to the Signal Point near Chattanooga.

 Cumberland Trail State Park, 220 Park Road, Caryville, TN 37714 phone (432) 566 - 2229; Division of Natural Areas – East TN Office, 3711 Middlebrook Pike, Knoxville, TN 37921, phone (865) 594-5601; Division of Natural Areas, William R. Snodgrass Tennessee Tower, 312 Rosa L. Parks Avenue, 2nd Floor, Nashville, TN 37243, phone (615) 532-0431.

 Required: Gates Open: 8:00 a.m. to 7:00 p.m.
 Parking.
 The natural area has 10.5 miles of hiking trails.
 Overnight Camping: Designated Sites Only /Camping Registration required: www.friendsofthecumberlandtrail.org